-Recently however, there has been a shift towards privatisation of many components of the health care industry—including patient transport, health care and paramedicine.
-This shift has made it more accessible to becoming a paramedic, offering a range of paramedic training options to suit your unique needs.
+Paramedic registration does not however affect the private sector.
+Recently, there has been a shift towards privatisation of many areas of the health care industry—including patient transport, health care and pre-hospital emergency health care.
+This shift has made it more accessible to becoming a medic, Basic Life Support Medic, First Responder, offering a range of paramedic training options to suit your unique needs.

-For those looking to become a paramedic, the Diploma of Paramedicine trains a graduate to become an Advanced Life Support Paramedic.
-This 12-month course allows you to be qualified and working within the world of paramedic science in a third of the time.
+For those looking to become a paramedic or medic and could not get into university, can start with the the Diploma of Paramedic Science.
+This 18-24 month course allows you to be qualified and working within the world of private paramedic practice science in a third of the time.

 Click here for more information.

 The first step is to apply via the application link.
 Then your application is reviewed and you will be contacted to attend a phone interview to assess whether this career choice is the right fit for you at this time in your life.

 After that, if you meet the criteria – you may proceed with formal emrolment.